Java-For-School/Homework-4/README.md

 --- | --- | --- | --- | --- |
 Value | 321 | 1 | 2 | 3 |
 --- | --- | --- | --- | --- |

+###### Aim of program:

+Program is aimed to determine whether a number is made of digits that are in a descending or ascending order.